Medabots: Main characters

 Metabee is one of the main protagonists of the series, a Medabot belonging to Ikki Tenryou whose name is a portmanteau of Metal Beetle.
 Metabee is a Hercules beetle-type Medabot, specializing in revolver tactics.
 He possesses a rare medal that allows him to access the Medaforce.
 Metabee is known to be a rebellious and arrogant Medabot who often causes problems due to his headstrong personality.
-He is often sarcastic to his owner Ikki, but he shares a close bond with him, and so Ikki trusts him deeply.
+He is often sarcastic to his owner Ikki, but Ikki trusts him deeply because of the close bond he shares with him.